Tsingtao Brewery: Beers

 Tsingtao Beer, a well-hopped standard pale lager of 4.7% abv, is the flagship brew, accounting for most of the brewery's production.
 An unpasteurized version is sold as Tsingtao Draft Beer.
-Tsingtao Beer was long advertized as being "brewed with mineral water from the Laoshan Spring", which contributed to its characteristic flavor, but that now applies only to beer produced in Qingdao, and not to that produced in the company's other breweries.
+Tsingtao Beer was long advertized as being "brewed with mineral water from the Laoshan Spring", which contributed to its characteristic flavor, but that now applies only to beer produced in Qingdao, and not to those produced in the company's other breweries.

 The brewery also produces a number of other beers, mostly for the local market.
 Those sometimes found outside China include Tsingtao Dark Beer (5.2% abv), and more rarely Tsingtao Spirulina Green Beer, also sold as Tsingtao Green Beer, a 4.5% abv green pilsner colored by spirulina and claimed to promote good health.
 The alcohol content of export versions may vary slightly from those for the domestic market.

 Export orientation

 The beer market in China was very underdeveloped in the 1980s and the brewery was forced to concentrate on overseas markets.
 The Chinese economic reforms in the early 1980s facilitated exportation.
 However, while concentrating on international markets, the brewery also attempted to sell its beer on the domestic market and competed with other domestic brands as well as foreign brands.

 The main export company for the brewery was the "Good Harvest of Five Grains Corporation" based in Hong Kong.
 The Good Harvest of Five Grains Corporation also tried to market the beer in Hong Kong itself and later built a wholesale network consisting of up to 300 companies.

 Tsingtao Beer was introduced to the United States in 1972, and soon became the top-selling Chinese beer in the U.S. market; it has maintained this leadership within the United States ever since, despite increasing competition from other well known Chinese beer brands, Zhujiang and Yanjing.
-As of July 2018, distribution in the UK and Ireland is handled by C&C Group PLC.
+As of July 2018, distribution in the UK and Ireland was handled by C&C Group PLC.
 The Tsingtao brand is sold in 62 countries and regions around the world, and accounts for more than 50% of China's beer exports.
 According to the company's financial figures from 2010, Tsingtao saw a 6.6% year-on-year revenue increase from sales to Hong Kong and other overseas markets.